sudarshanpawar07/it-project-management-system/README.md

 # Project Management Database

-This project is a simple **Project Management System** built with Oracle SQL.
+This project is a simple ** It Project Management System** built with Oracle SQL.
 It includes 4 main tables:

 - `EMPLOYEES` → Stores employee details